Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

 > [But this doesn't have anything to do with juice.](https://twitter.com/coderPatros/status/1199268774626488320)
 > ([@coderPatros' wife](https://twitter.com/coderPatros))

+We used the OWASP Juice Shop project as a start point.
 OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire